JosiahWolff/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This project is a backend server implementation tailored for the WTWR (What To Wear) application.
-Primarily, it emphasizes building a robust API and handling server-side operations.
+Primarily, it emphasizes building an API and handling server-side operations.
 The core functionality revolves around managing user data and clothing items, enabling users to interact with the application seamlessly.

 ## Key Features